quangdat2511/smart-motion-detection-system/README.md

 1. Open your browser and visit: [http://localhost:8080/login](http://localhost:8080/login)
 2. Enter one of the default usernames and the password `123456`.
 3. After logging in:
-   - MANAGER accounts have full administrative access.
+   - MANAGER: Full access
-   - STAFF accounts have limited access to staff functionalities.
+   - OPERATOR: No access to user management

 ---

 ## 🧠 Future Improvements
 - Add unit & integration tests
-- Export transaction reports to PDF
 - Add user analytics dashboard

 ## 🤝 Author